-The burgeoning digital tech sector is fueled by robust infrastructure, excellent universities and competitive costs.
+The burgeoning digital tech sector is fuelled by robust infrastructure, excellent universities and competitive costs.
 Only two hours from London, it is attracting an increasing number of businesses.

 Last year, the UK Government announced an annual £10 million of Government support until 2020/21 for a new Compound Semiconductor Applications Catapult based in Cardiff.

 The University of South Wales, in collaboration with Innovation Point, launched the National Cyber Security Academy to educate highly-skilled cyber security graduates for the future.

 The Welsh Government’s ‘Superfast’ programme offers connection to next-generation broadband, with connectivity spreading at a pace across Wales.
 The £1.28 billion Cardiff Capital Region City Deal plans include a world-class metro system and a series of measures aiming to drive digital innovation across South East Wales.